Aiishi Nari or Ai-Ishi Naori- 合石成り

 A Higashi Mono (Eastern Mine) north of Kyoto located by Takashima and Wakasa.
 This area is known for its high-density stones.
 Aiiwatani tends to produce harder stones.

 Aizu – 会津

-A Northern Japan mine producing medium-coarse whetstone.
-Useful for knive sharpening with a toothy edge, late middle stage polishing and for setting bevels on straight razors.
+A Northern Japan mine producing medium-coarse whetstone from Fukashima.
+Useful for knife sharpening with a toothy edge, late middle stage polishing and for setting bevels on straight razors.
 This stone is a form of Dacite with Feldspar inclusions which show up as white dots within its surface.
 It was quarried in Fukushima.
 While most mines stopped production in the 1980s, due to an incident within the mines causing wide-spread lung disease all stock is from 1950s or before.

 Akapin – 赤ピン or 赤不动

 Shallow layers, softer stones.
 Used to be very common, it is less so now.
 This can also indicate the coloring of the stone itself, usually a deep red to pink color.
 These stones can range in coarseness and fineness, it is hard to draw a specific broad performance level for them.
 Soft and fine ones are capable of razor work and are very nice to work on.

 A South-west Japanese mine producing whetstones from the Kyushu area.
 Amakusa stones can come in different varieties, typically delineated by their coloring (white or red) with exceptional examples of the white variety sold as Binsui (all Binsui are Amakusa but not all Amakusa are Binsui).
 Lower quality stones that do not carry the Binsu name can have impurities and negatively impact the edge of chisels, razors, thin blades, etc. This mine is still active.

 Ani Ishi – 阿仁石